Do Old-School Home Beauty Remedies Stand the Test of Time?

 Ultrasound-based medical devices are increasingly popular due to their unique ability to stimulate collagen and elastin under the skin’s surface and fill wrinkles and folds from the inside out.
 These are the two main proteins that give our skin its youthful, supple properties.

 The result?
-Smoother skin with reduced lines and wrinkles
+Younger looking skin with reduced lines and wrinkles

 According to Boca Raton, FL facial plastic surgeon Jacob Steiger, “The new Sofwave technology is a game changer.
-It represents the next-generation in aesthetic devices and is exactly what my patients are looking for – a treatment that is non-invasive, with minimal downtime, and that delivers favorable results.”
+It represents the next-generation in aesthetic devices and is exactly what my patients are looking for – a treatment that is non-invasive, and that delivers favorable results.”

 Home Beauty Remedies